qbicsoftware/metastats-cli/doc/Openbis_Projectstructure.md

 in the sequence of the taken sample.

 ### Q_BIOLOGICAL_ENTITY
-Describes entity from which the sample is taken.
-Relevant openBis fields:
+Specifies biological entity from which the sample was collected Relevant openBis fields:
 ```
 CODE